 - Common psychological symptoms associated with sleeping pill withdrawal include anxiety, panic attacks, anhedonia, depression, paranoia, and loss of memory

 - Sleeping pill detox is generally most successful when done after consultation with a medical professional

 - Quitting sleeping pills cold turkey is generally not recommended; tapering (weaning off) is the safest way to successfully overcome sleeping pill dependency.

-If you or a loved one is struggling to overcome sleeping pill dependency, please call The Recovery Village Palm Beach.
+If you or a loved one is struggling to overcome sleeping pill dependency, please call The Recovery Village Palm Beach at Baptist Health.
 Our experts can work with you to develop a treatment plan, provide information about what to expect from detox and withdrawal, and offer long term support and education in order to maximize your success in recovery.

 Chong, Yinong; Fryar, Cheryl D. and Gu, Qiuping.
 “Prescription Sleep Aid Use Among Adults: United States, 2005–2010” Centers for Disease Control and Prevention, August 2013.
 Accessed August 19, 2019.